unq-ui/tiktok-model/README.md

     */
     fun updateLike(idUser: String, idPost: String): Post

   /*
       * Update the follow of a user
       * @param idUser the id of the user that is going to follow another user
       * @param idOfUserToFollow the id of the user that is going to be followed
       * @return the user that has been followed
-        * @throws UserException if the user is not found */ fun updateFollow(idUser: String, idOfUserToFollow: String): User
+      * @throws UserException if the user is not found
+      * @throws FollowException if the user is the same id as idOfUserToFollow */ fun updateFollow(idUser: String, idOfUserToFollow: String): User

     /*